tailwindlabs/tailwindcss-container-queries/README.md

 # @tailwindcss/container-queries

-A plugin that provides utilities for container queries.
+A plugin for Tailwind CSS v3.2+ that provides utilities for container queries.

 ## Installation